awilliams/EmEmChat/README.md

-# rouchatter #
+# EmEmChat = Embeded EventMachine Chat #
-A websocket server written in Ruby using eventmachine and client-side application.
-The server runs on a router using OpenWrt.
-Router + Chat = rouchatter
+A websocket server written in Ruby using eventmachine and a client-side application.
+The server can be made to run on a router using OpenWrt.